thenrio/graying-matter/articles/2011-01-24-agile-open-france-2011.markdown

 * it is a place to live with people and share thoughts
 * it is a place where you can experiment

-Here is my notes and thoughts on what happened to me
+Here is my notes and thoughts on what I noticed

 Programming
 ===========